loonwerks/AGREE/com.rockwellcollins.atc.agree.cli/README.md

 # Example

 Using the AGREE toy_example to demonstrate usage, assume the project folder is located at C:\models\toy_example.
-To perform a single layer analysis on the top_level.impl component in the Integer package, run the following command:
+To perform a single layer analysis on the top_level.impl component in the Integer_Toy package, run the following command:

-`osate.exe -application com.rockwellcollins.atc.agree.cli.Agree -noSplash -data C:/models -p Toy_Example -c Integer_Toy::top_level.Impl -strategy single -o C:/models/toy_example/output/AgreeResults.json`
+`osate.exe -application com.rockwellcollins.atc.agree.cli.Agree -noSplash -data C:/models -p toy_example -c Integer_Toy::top_level.Impl -strategy single -o C:/models/toy_example/output/AgreeResults.json`

 Executing `osatec.exe` with the same arguments will capture debug output in the terminal.

 The AGREE output will be written to a file in json format if the `-o` argument is provided.
+If the output directory does not exist, it will be created.